JoaoLucasMelo/JoaoLucasMelo/README.md

 About Me:

 🎬 - Love to binge watch good series, watch and re-watch good movies sush as The Lord of the Rings and Star Wars. <br>
-🎮 - Fan of video-games like RPGs and even some E-Spports games. <br>
+🎮 - Fan of video-games like RPGs and even some E-Sports games. <br>
 🎲 - Enjoy a good family and friends time playing board games. <br>